Keto Cheesecake

 Can I make cheesecake ahead of time?

-I actually prefer making this a day ahead.
-The texture sets up better after a full night in the fridge, and the flavors meld together.
-It keeps well for up to 4 days refrigerated, so I often make it on a Wednesday for a weekend dinner.
+I prefer making this a day ahead.
+The texture's better after a full night in the fridge, and the flavors blend together.
+It keeps for about 4 days refrigerated, so I usually make it on a Wednesday for a weekend dinner.

 Can I freeze cheesecake?

 I freeze slices all the time.
 Wrap each one individually in plastic wrap, store in a freezer bag, and they're good for about a month.
 I pull a slice out and let it thaw in the fridge for a few hours.
-The texture holds up well, though it's slightly softer than fresh.
+Texture holds up fine.
+Just a bit softer than fresh.

 What can I top this low-carb cheesecake with?